emrgnt-cmplxty/automata/automata/docs/config/instruction_config_version.rst

-``InstructionConfigVersion`` is an enumerated class that represents the various versions of instruction sets available for use in the ``AutomataOpenAIAgentConfig`` class.
+``InstructionConfigVersion`` is an enumerated class that represents the various versions of instruction sets available for use in the ``OpenAIAutomataAgentConfig`` class.
 It corresponds to the name of the YAML file in the ``automata/configs/instruction_configs`` directory.

 Overview
 --------

-This enumeration helps to identify the specific instruction version to be used in an ``AutomataOpenAIAgentConfig`` instance.
+This enumeration helps to identify the specific instruction version to be used in an ``OpenAIAutomataAgentConfig`` instance.
 The different versions of instructions can be managed through these enumerated values, allowing a user to switch between different sets of agent instructions easily.